Special Session 3 NON-CONVENTIONAL METHODS OF SYNTHESIS AND CHARACTERIZATION OF FUNCTIONAL MATERIALS (SS3)

 University of Duisburg-Essen,

-Germany - ‘Exploring Deep Eutectic Solvents: What Insights Can Inelastic Neutron Scattering Spectroscopy Provide?’
+Abstract (PDF) - ‘Exploring Deep Eutectic Solvents: What Insights Can Inelastic Neutron Scattering Spectroscopy Provide?’
 Dr. Mariela Nolasco

 University of Aveiro,